fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

-8. The PosOperator receives a welcome email about an hour later with general information and a link to change the password.
+8. The PosOperator receives a welcome e-mail about an hour later with general information and a link to change the password.

 9. The PosOperator clicks on the link to change the password and changes his DATEV MeinFiskal password (see screenshot under point 4).
 The PosOperator can now use the services "DATEV Kassenarchiv online" and the "DATEV Kassenbuch-Schnittstelle".